 Our German immigration attorneys advise our clients, who are planning to live and work in Germany on visa and residence requirements and other related issues.
 We also assist in making arrangements for our client's spouses and other family members travelling with them to Germany.
 For information on German visas you can also visit the website of the German Missions in the United States www.germany.info.

 German and U.S. Naturalization Law - including German-U.S. Dual Citizenship

 Application for dual citizenship and the Beibehaltungsgenehmigung

 We advise our individual clients on their possibility to obtain U.S. citizenship and German citizenship and apply for citizenship.
-If you are German and willingly apply for U.S. citizenship and obtain it, the German citizenship is automatically lost.
+If you are German and willingly apply for U.S. citizenship and obtain it, your German citizenship is automatically lost.
 Loss of citizenship can be avoided by obtaining a Retention Certificate (Beibehaltungsgenehmigung) before you are naturalized in the U.S. or another foreign country.
-We assist our clients to obtain the Beibehaltungsgenehmigung and file the application with the German government followed by the application for naturalization with USCIS.
+We assist our clients in obtaining the Beibehaltungsgenehmigung and file the application with the German government followed by the application for naturalization (Form N-400) with USCIS.

-Application for German citizenship and restoration of German citizenship (Wiedereinbürgerung)
+Application for German citizenship and reinstatement of German citizenship (Wiedereinbürgerung)

-We also advise our clients on how to obtain German citizenship (Einbürgerung) or regain lost German citizenship (Wiedereinbürgerung).
+We also advise our clients on how to obtain German citizenship (Einbürgerung) or reinstate lost German citizenship (Wiedereinbürgerung).